 These low grey mountains are surrounded by lush vegetation and have a characteristic green top while the rest of them is made of arid and dry clay.

 They are easy to climb and the perfect place to see a completely different image of Crete.
 Those coming from Chania can reach Komolithi about 15 minutes after the detour to Elafonisi beach.
+It’s always a good idea to make a stop at Komolithi before reaching Elafonisi.

 The small village of Argyropouli is in the region of Rethymnon, about 27 km from the city of Rethymnon.
 Formerly home to the Ancient Settlement of Lappa, Argyropouli is a fantastic natural environment made of countless natural springs and waterfalls that descend from the mountains.